nylki/lindenmayer/README.md

 This can be useful if you want to dynamically generate and edit L-Systems.
 For example, you might have a UI, where the user can add new production via a text box.

-A major feature of this library is the possibility to use functions as productions, which is especially useful for stochastic L-Systems:
+A major feature of this library is the possibility to use functions as productions, which could be used for stochastic L-Systems:

 ```.js
 // This L-System produces `F+` with a 70% probability and `F-` with 30% probability